eWaterCycle/infra/launcher/README.md

 # Create VM

 1. Create `launcher-hub` template from App called `Ubuntu-18.04.1-Server (...)`
-2. Set persistent=yes for it's image
+    1. Select the ssd datastore for the image
+2. Update `launcher-hub` template
+    1. Set to 8Gb RAM and 2 cpus/vcpus
-3. Add Volatile disk of 500Gb, type=FS and format=raw
+    2. Add Volatile disk of 500Gb, type=FS and format=raw
-4. Configure template with 8Gb and 2 cpus
 5. Instantiate as `hub`, so hostname is hub.ewatercycle2-nlesc.surf-hosted.nl

+For hostname see log tab of the Virtual machine.

 # Setup VM